-No impromptu shopping sprees, no boredom breaking visit to the malls, no daily coffee, and expensive lunch outings.
+No impromptu shopping sprees, no boredom-breaking visit to the malls, no daily coffee, and expensive lunch outings.
 Did any of us really miss it?
-Did we save money?
+What about saving money?
 Did the past consumerism add value to your life?

 There are times shopping is used as a form of entertainment but the urgency of the Coronavirus Pandemic was able to sully that online experience for most people.

 A` friend of mine was looking to get her car repaired at the time all of the auto dealerships were shut down and I could not get auto parts anywhere local.
 She ended up purchasing the parts from some guy on eBay.